vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 1. LaTeX fatal error: spawn pdflatex ENOENT

    Cause: VS Code can't locate the compiler (TeXLive, MiKTeX or MacTeX).
-   Try restarting your computer, this might solve the problem!
+   Try closing VS Code and restarting your computer, this might solve the problem!

 2. Perl not found